jarviscanada/jarvis_data_eng_SanthoshSrinivasagan/README.md

 ## Professional Experiences

-**Junior Software Developer, Jarvis (2022-present)**: Worked as a Data Engineer in an Agile/Scrum environment to develop and implement solutions to various problems within the Jarvis team as well as small businesses within the community.
-The projects were implemented using Git/GitHub, Docker, Bash Scripts, CentOS 7, PostgreSQL, Python, Java SE 8, Apache Maven, Apache Tomcat, JDBC API, and cloud platform.
+**Junior Data Engineer, Jarvis (2022-present)**: Worked as a Data Engineer in an Agile/Scrum environment to develop and implement solutions to various problems within the Jarvis team as well as small businesses within the community.
+The projects were implemented using Python, PostgresSQL, Git/GitHub, Docker, Bash Scripts, Java, Apache Maven, and GCP.

 **Robotics programmer, Linamar corporation (2021-2022)**: Analyzing and troubleshooting PLC program.
 Proven ability to work in a team environment.
 Writing SQL queries for storing and extracting parts information.
 Programming ABB & Fanuc Robots.
 Programming Allen Bradly suite of PLC and HMI.
 Debugging and patching existing programs.